 Many people have hypertension and do not know it.
 For this reason it is often considered the silent killer.
 Take these steps to control blood pressure, prevent complications and lower your risk for heart disease.
 Work with your healthcare team in developing a healthy habits plan.

 A good plan should include healthy eating and regular physical activity.
 Eat foods that are low in sodium.
 Skip the saltshaker and use spices instead.
 Do not eat foods that are high in fat and avoid fried foods.
 Bake, broil or grill foods and eat lean meats such as chicken or fish, whole grain cereals and breads, fresh fruits and vegetables.
 Learn how to read food labels.
 Healthy eating will reduce blood pressure and promote weight loss.
 Great fitness tips include walking, biking and swimming.
 Exercise for 30 minutes a day most days.
 Walk whenever you can.
 Through proper diet and exercise you will look and feel better and reduce stress.
 Also, quit smoking, limit alcohol, and reduce caffeine intake.

 Sometimes healthy habits are not enough to lower blood pressure.
-If that is the case, your health care provider may recommend medications to lower blood pressure.
+If that's the case, your health care provider may recommend medications to lower blood pressure.
 Often more than one medication may be needed.
-It is important to take all of your medications as prescribed and follow up with your health care provider regularly.
+It's important to take all your medications as prescribed and follow up with your health care provider regularly.